iszczesniak/cpp/memory/index.md

 ## What is up to C++

-C++ describes how data are managed in the read-write memory.
+The C++ standard describes how data are managed in the read-write memory.
 C++ strives for time and memory performance: the performance is of the highest importance, but at the cost of C++ being more complex, nuanced, and harder to use.
+The C++ memory model also facilitates a flexible control over data management.
+C++ tries to keep close to hardware by, e.g., allocating objects on the stack.

-The memory model of C++ is deterministic: we can point out exactly where and when data are *destroyed*.
-This model leads to efficient and carefull programming, as the objects which are not needed anymore are immediatelly destroyed.
+Finally, the memory model of C++ is also deterministic: we can point out exactly where and when data are *destroyed*.
+This model leads to efficient and carefull programming, as the data which are not needed anymore are immediatelly destroyed.

-This comes in stark contrast with other languages, such as Java or C#, where a programmer not only cannot exactly say where and when data are destroyed, but simply do not care, because their built-in garbage collectors take care of that.
-The problem is that the garbage collectors are nondeterministic, i.e., a programmer does not exactlly know where and when data are destroyed.
+C++ is in stark contrast with other languages, such as Java or C#, where object management is simplified at the cost of performance, and the lack of flexible control.
+For instance, such languages allow allocation of objects on the heap only, which deteriorates performance and flexibility, but enables easy implementation of garbage collection.
+Some garbage collectors are even further inefficient, because they are *nondeterministic*, i.e., it is undefined when data are destroyed.

-In the past, the C++ Standard Committee considered a garbage collection support, but dropped it for performance reasons.
+In the past, the C++ Standard Committee considered the garbage collection support, but dropped it for performance reasons.
 Nowadays, C++ requires no garbage collection since it offers advanced container support and the smart pointers, which automatically destroy data when needed (which could be considered a form of garbage collection).

-# Types of data
+# Data and their location

 The read-write memory stores:

-* global and static data,
+* global and static data in a location of fixed-size,

-* local data at a stack (more specifically, a stack per thread of the process),
+* local data at a stack (more specifically, a stack per thread of the process); a stack can grow (i.e., the operating system can allocate more more memory for it),

-* dynamic data at the heap (a.k.a a free-store).
+* dynamic data at the heap (a.k.a a free-store); a heap can grow.

 ## The global and static data